 - Delete files that you no longer need.We recommend that you use the Windows Disk Cleanup utility to delete unneeded files such as log files, and empty the recycle bin.
 The Windows Disk Cleanup utility is not installed on the instance by default and must be installed manually.
 Perform the following operations to install the utility and use it to delete files:

 - In the taskbar, click the Server Manager icon.

 - In the Add Roles and Features Wizard dialog box, keep the default settings and click Next until the Features module is displayed.
 Select Ink and Handwriting Services and Desktop Experience, and click Next.

 - Click Install.

-- After the utility is installed, the system will prompt you to restart the instance.
+- After the utility is installed, the system prompts you to restart the instance.
 You must restart the instance manually.
-After the instance restarts, confirm that Desktop Experience has been installed.
+After the instance restarts, verify that Desktop Experience has been installed.